microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls the maximum amount of lines the terminal keeps in its buffer.
   "terminal.integrated.scrollback": 1000,

-  // Controls whether locale variables are set at startup of the terminal, this defaults to `true` on macOS, `false` on other platforms.
+  // Controls whether locale variables are set at startup of the terminal.
-  "terminal.integrated.setLocaleVariables": false,
+  "terminal.integrated.setLocaleVariables": true,

   // The path of the shell that the terminal uses on Linux.
 [Read more about configuring the shell](https://code.visualstudio.com/docs/editor/integrated-terminal#_configuration).
-  "terminal.integrated.shell.linux": "sh",
+  "terminal.integrated.shell.linux": "/bin/bash",

   // The path of the shell that the terminal uses on macOS.
 [Read more about configuring the shell](https://code.visualstudio.com/docs/editor/integrated-terminal#_configuration).
-  "terminal.integrated.shell.osx": "sh",
+  "terminal.integrated.shell.osx": "/bin/bash",

   // The path of the shell that the terminal uses on Windows.
 [Read more about configuring the shell](https://code.visualstudio.com/docs/editor/integrated-terminal#_configuration).
   "terminal.integrated.shell.windows": "C:\\Windows\\System32\\WindowsPowerShell\\v1.0\\powershell.exe",